Definition:

 Runners Insight

-As we are trying to understand the use of PM, we will apply multiple of PM as the only factor for deriving sample size and assuming the other factors does not contribute much to the sample size calculation.
+As we are trying to understand the use of PM, we will apply multiple of PM as the only factor for deriving sample size and assuming the other factors do not contribute much to the sample size calculation.

 Example:

-Assume the following data for a entity “Losses Hub Company”:
+Assume the following data for an entity “Losses Hub Company”:

 - Materiality is $40,000